codalab/codalab-worksheets/docs/Code-Overview.md

 One problem was that reading the contents of running bundles would take up to 20 seconds.
 This is because in the process above, the worker only checks in every 5-10 seconds (or longer), and this can cause large delays in timing.

-[https://github.com/codalab/codalab-worksheets/pull/4096](#4096) fixes this issue by adding a websocket, which allows for bidirectional communciation and essentially lets us trigger on-demand check-ins for the worker.
+[PR #4096](https://github.com/codalab/codalab-worksheets/pull/4096) fixes this issue by adding a websocket, which allows for bidirectional communciation and essentially lets us trigger on-demand check-ins for the worker.
 The server now runs a websocket server (through the `ws-server` Docker container).
 The above process for viewing the contents of a running bundle now looks like the following (new text in **bold**):

 - The user makes a request to the REST server to view contents of the bundle `/bundles/<bundle_id>/contents/blob/stdout`
 - The server writes a JSON message `{"action_type": "read", "path": "stdout"}` to the worker socket.